 A counter offer letter is a physical letter or email candidates send to an employer when they want to negotiate the terms of a job offer given to them.

-The purpose of a counter offer letter is to signal that you’re seriously considering accepting the job, but before formally saying yes, you’d like to make adjustments to the compensation package being offered.
+The purpose of a counter offer letter is to signal that you’re seriously considering accepting the job, but want to adjust the compensation package before formally accepting.

 When you should send a counter offer letter